manusovich/todo/readme.md

 ### /session

-I had to add simple sessions, just for be able send sms notifications to users.
+* I had to add simple sessions, just for be able send sms notifications to users.
 Session has only one key - phone.
 So it means that anyone can create as many sessions as he wants.
 We don't care.
+* There is validation for some API calls but not for all of them.

 #### Create new session